Wetlands are areas where the land is covered by shallow water or the soil is saturated to near

 Find funding sources and planners to help with your agricultural wetland questions.
 Although this site is focused on the Chesapeake Bay counties of West Virginia, the planning and funding resources apply to the whole state.

 Would you like to restore native plants to your wetland or upland site in West Virginia?
-The Restoration Planting Tool matches your site with known native plant communities in West Virginia and predicts the species that will thrive and provide great habitat for native birds, butterflies, and other species.
+The West Virginia Planting Tool matches your site with known native plant communities in West Virginia and recommends the species that will thrive with minimal maintenance while providing excellent habitat for native birds, butterflies, and other species.